marceloaguiar1001/Revisaotarefas/README.md

-##Estudar todos os dias
+##Estudar todos os dias,
-Ajudar a arrumar a casa
+Ajudar a arrumar a casa,
-Brincar com as Crianças
+Brincar com as Crianças,
+Trabalhar